 Dampness, rot and infestation

 Repair category 2

-Notes Above average damp readings were obtained to localised sections of wall lining adjacent to the rear external door.
-Other isolated areas of damp staining were noted particularly at first floor level, however where tested with a moisture meter, readings were found to be normal.
-Given the age of the property, a precautionary check should be carried out by a reputable timber and damp specialist prior to purchase.
+Notes Above average damp readings were obtained to localised sections of lower wall lining to the rear of the ground floor hall, along with upper wall linings to the front of the bar.
+Localised traces of wood bore infestation were noted to timbers within the ground floor under stair cupboard, and one or two other areas of damp staining either tested dry at the time of inspection or could not be tested due to their location.
+A precautionary check of the property should be carried out by a reputable timber and damp specialist.

 Chimney stacks

 Repair category 2

-Notes Weathering was noted to the external chimney stacks along with frost damaged brickwork and cracked and chipped render.
-The gable end chimney was noted to be leaning slightly.
+Notes Erosion was noted to stonework along with open mortar joints and frost damaged brickwork.
+Staining was noted to surfaces adjacent to the chimneys within the roof spaces.
 Patch repair and regular ongoing maintenance should be anticipated.

-Roofing including roof space Repair category 2 Notes We understand that some repair work has been undertaken to the roof coverings, however some loose and broken roof slates were noted along with corroded ridge clips and a corroded skylight, which also has a cracked section of glazing.
-Staining was also noted to some timbers within the roof spaces.
+Roofing including roof space Repair category 2 Notes A number of loose and broken roof slates were visible along with corroded ridge clips and isolated daylight holes within the roof space area.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.
-There is a section of flat roof at the rear projection.
-It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance.
-There was evidence of condensation within the roof void and improved ventilation is recommended.
+Staining/condensation was noted within the roof void and improved ventilation is recommended.

-Rainwater fittings

-Repair category 2

-Notes Corrosion was noted to remaining cast iron along with discoloured PVC goods and localised vegetation growth.
-Maintenance is required.
+Rainwater fittings Repair category 2 Notes Remaining cast iron is showing signs of corrosion and maintenance is required.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

 Main walls

 Repair category 2

-Notes Spalling and cracked stonework was noted along with open mortar joints at both stonework and brickwork.
-Ongoing repairs will be required.
+Notes Spalling and cracked stonework was noted along with some open mortar joints.
+Future and ongoing repairs should be anticipated.

 Windows, external doors and joinery

 Repair category 2

-Notes Windows are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Notes Most windows and doors are of an age and style where a degree of ongoing maintenance should be anticipated to sealed units and opening mechanisms.
+Evidence of decayed/damaged roofline joinery was noted, which will

+deteriorate if left unattended.